-Because eligibility may vary based on the type of grant support, applicants should carefully review the funding opportunity announcements of interest for specific eligibility requirements.
+Because eligibility may vary based on the type of grant support, applicants should carefully review the funding opportunity announcements, such as an RFA, for specific eligibility requirements.
+An applicant may be required to provide proof of eligibility, such as organizational eligibility, PI or PD eligibility, trainee or fellow eligibility.